Leucocoprinus fragilissimus: Taxonomy

 As with many of the most well known Leucocoprinus species the taxonomic history of this species is complex with numerous early mycologists classifying it independently before the species were later merged.
 As a result the authorities recognised today aren't necessarily the first to document this species but rather the first to document the basionym which ultimately ended up classified as Leucocoprinus fragilissimus.

 The first description of this species was made in 1805 by Johannes Baptista von Albertini and Lewis David de Schweinitz who classified it as Agaricus flammula.
 This basionym was reclassified as Lepiota flammula in 1874 by the French botanist Claude Casimir Gillet and then Pholiota flammula in 1912 by the Italian mycologist Vincenzo Migliozzi.

 In 1853 Hiatula fragilissima was described by the British botanist Miles Joseph Berkeley and the American botanist Moses Ashley Curtis based on an earlier unofficial classification by the American botanist Henry William Ravenel.
-In 1907 the American mycologist Andrew Price Morgan reclassified the species as Lepiota fragilissima however it had already been was reclassified as Leucocoprinus fragilissimus in 1900 by Patouillard.
+In 1907 the American mycologist Andrew Price Morgan reclassified the species as Lepiota fragilissima however it had already been reclassified as Leucocoprinus fragilissimus in 1900 by Patouillard.

 In addition to these basionyms, in 1871 Agaricus licmophorus was described by Berkeley and the British mycologist Christopher Edmund Broome.
-This went on to be reclassified as Lepiota licmophora by the Italian mycologist Pier Andrea Saccardo in 1887 and then Mastocephalus licmophorus by the German botanist Otto Kunze in his extensive proposed list of reclassifications of 1891.
-However no species remain within this genus.
+An illustration of this species was included in Mordecai Cubitt Cooke's 'Illustrations of British Fungi' published between 1881 and 1891.
+It was reclassified as Lepiota licmophora by the Italian mycologist Pier Andrea Saccardo in 1887 and then Mastocephalus licmophorus by the German botanist Otto Kunze in his extensive proposed list of reclassifications of 1891.
+However Kunze's Mastocephalus genus, along with most of 'Revisio generum plantarum was not widely accepted by the scientific community of the age so it remained a Lepiota and no species remain within the Mastocephalus genus.

 In 1888 the French mycologist Narcisse Théophile Patouillard described the novel species Leucocoprinus flavipes which Saccardo reclassified as Hiatula flavipes in 1891 citing Hiatula fragilissimoe as a similar species.
 In 1910 the British mycologist Thomas Petch reclassified this species as Hiatula licmophora and stated that it was probable that it was identical to Leucocoprinus flavipes and Hiatula fragilissima.
 Nonetheless H. licmophora was finally reclassified as Leucocoprinus licmophorus by Patouillard in 1913.
 In 1972 this was reclassified as Leucocoprinus fragilissimus by the British mycologist David Pegler.

 This confusing history full of competing names is typical of many of the Leucocoprinus species documented from greenhouses and plant pots since the mushrooms started appearing all over Europe after exotic plants were brought back from the tropics.
 With only written descriptions and illustrations to compare as well as the slow rate of information dissemination that came from printed journals it is to be expected that these species were originally described numerous times.